McGill-NLP/scope-ambiguity/README.md

 To be accessed, it therefore requires permission from copyright holders of the 2012 corpus: Law School Admission Council and Adrian Brasoveanu.
 Upon receiving permission, contact the first author to receive all related data.

-All other data from the paper is in this repository and may be freely used.
+All other data from the paper is in this repository and may be freely used in accordance with the MIT license this repository is subject to.

 ### Contents
   * `datasets`: Final datasets used for obtaining model results.